Lecture

 What tools and paradigms did he develop, and how can they help us identify, analyze and respond to conflict?

-Much of today's lecture will follow up on last week's discussion on violence and conflict, professor Heather Eaton says.
+Much of today's lecture will follow up on last week's discussion on violence and conflict, our professor says.

-The definitions we looked at last week (direct violence, structural violence, cultural violence) emerged from the thought of a man named Johan Galtung, one of the pioneers of peace and conflict studies as a whole.
-He promoted a broader understanding of the two concepts, particularly in how one can easily lead to the other.
-And, he claims, if we have a narrow definition of violence then we can miss the underlying causes.
-And since he was interested in research that leads to better chances of peace, he opted for a model that might give a more comprehensive understanding of how conflict and violence work.
+The concepts we looked at last week (direct, structural and cultural violence) were popularized by Johan Galtung, a pioneer of peace and conflict studies as an academic sphere.
+He promoted a broader understanding of both violence and conflict, particularly in how exactly one can lead to the other.
+And, he claims, if we have a narrow definition of violence then we can miss out on important, underlying causes.
+Since he was interested in research that leads to better interventions to build peace, he opted for a model that, he says, gives a more comprehensive understanding of how conflict and violence work.

 Johan Galtung

-Galtung was born in 1930, in Norway, and is still alive and active in the field today.
+Galtung was born in 1930, in Norway, and died in early 2024.
 His father was sent to a concentration camp after the Nazi invasion of Norway in WWII and, even after his father returned, young Galtung developed a resistance to the idea of war.
-It was a destructive phenomenon, he thought, and he was intrigued by Mahatma Gandhi's work with nonviolence.
+It was a destructive phenomenon, he thought, and was intrigued by Mahatma Gandhi's nonviolent work.

-He was originally a mathematician by training, and much of his early work had a hint of formula and classification.
+He was a mathematician by training and much of his early work was informed by formula and classification.
 He wanted to put violence (and peace) on spectrums and find ways to quantify them.
-This makes some of his early writings harder to read, but eventually he founded his own organization (Transcend) to make his ideas on peace and conflict more accessible.
-He has written a great deal since those days, and his most recent work was published as recently as 2014 or 2015.
+This makes some of his early work hard to read.
+He eventually he founded his own organization (Transcend) to make his ideas on peace and conflict more accessible.
+He has written a great deal since those days, and his latest work was published in 2014 or 2015.

-He is considered to be one of the original pioneers of the field, and Heather advises us to check out more of his work.
-One aspect that makes his approach particularly relevant is that he deals with both theory and practice – he has all kinds of resources on being a mediator, for example.
+His impact on the field led some to call him the "father of peace studies."
+Our professor advises us to check out more of his work.
+One aspect that makes his approach particularly relevant is that he deals with both theory and practice – he has resources on being a mediator, for example.

 One of his early frustrations was that he found a great deal of work about war but very little about peace.
-Even today war is studied far more than its resolution, and violence more than nonviolence.
-There are promising movements today like those that study and work towards conflict transformation, but this is only a recent conversation.
+Even today, war is studied far more than its resolution, and violence more than nonviolence.
+There are promising movements today like those that study and work towards conflict transformation, but this is a relatively recent phenomenon.

-For Galtung, what wasn't happening was a dedicated analysis of just what the necessary conditions to bring peace are, and what developments need to take place.
+For Galtung, what wasn't happening was a dedicated analysis of just what the necessary conditions to bring peace are and how to bring them about.

 Gandhi was a major inspiration in this regard, as was Norwegian philosopher Arne Næss (who later coined the term 'deep ecology').
 Næss was interested in an idea of 'social peace,' which also took from and developed Gandhi's thought.

-This focus on nonviolence as a response to conflict sometimes gets him labelled as a 'softie' or 'idealist', and Heather wants to draw attention to the extent Galtung to which is actually a pragmatist.
+This focus on nonviolence as a response to conflict sometimes gets him labelled as a 'softie' or 'idealist', and our professor wants to draw attention to the extent Galtung is actually a pragmatist.
 Part of this pragmatism, of course, was in how he wanted to classify different kinds of peace.
-He originally claimed that there were 35 classes of peace theories, and eventually UNESCO asked him at the end of the 1960's to develop them into a book called Theories of Peace Theories of Peace.
+He originally claimed that there were 35 classes of peace theories, and eventually UNESCO asked him at the end of the 1960's to develop them into a book called Theories of Peace.

-His definition of violence (which some may take issue with) goes like this:
+His definition of violence (which not everyone will agree with) goes like this:

 Avoidable insults to basic human needs, and more generally to life, lowering the real level of needs satisfaction below what is potentially possible...
 A violent structure leaves marks not only on the human body but also on the mind and the spirit.